hjfitz/focus.hjf.io/README.md

 - 25 minute pomo timer
 - Click a link to start playing (should add data-url to li tags)
 - Pause music at end of pomo
-- Soon: Show running timer on the page
+- Show running timer on the page
+- Soon: styling